 We have heard reports of Starlink dishes shutting down in extreme heat, so this upgrade could be a big benefit to the hardware.

-Apparently that will also include the need for the new dishes to utilize radio frequencies between 12.2GHz and 12.7GHz.
+Apparently, that will also include the need for the new dishes to utilize radio frequencies between 12.2GHz and 12.7GHz.
 Evidently that will let SpaceX offer a high speed, low latency connection to the hardware.
 And speeds should be solid, even if there's been a slight flattening in recent months.

 While a rugged Starlink dish would prove useful for anyone living in any particularly hot or cold regions, it’s the vehicle aspect that is going to be the most interesting part of this.
 After all planes and boats generally operate out of range of cell phone masts, and their current internet offerings are pretty weak to say the very least.